Indicator Level

 1) Take maximum advantage of all the guidance provided by FANTA’s Household Hunger Scale Guide.

-3) Since HHS focuses on the food quantity dimension of food access and does not measure dietary quality, also consider including the measurement of individual dietary diversity in your survey (such as IDDS, MDD or MDD-W).
+5) Since HHS focuses on the food quantity dimension of food access and does not measure dietary quality, consider also including the measurement of individual dietary diversity in your survey, using one of the following indicators:

 Access Additional Guidance